 Inclement weather.
 South Florida is known for its sudden rainstorms and changes in weather can quickly affect road conditions.
 While no one can control the weather, drivers should react to it appropriately by leaving extra time to travel.

 Negligence of others.
 There can be other responsible parties even in the context of a single-vehicle accident.
 For example, a vehicle manufacturer might be responsible for an accident that occurs directly because of a defect in the vehicle.
 Similarly, even another driver on the road can act negligently in driving, causing or contributing to a single-vehicle accident.

 They happen more often than you probably think.
 Additionally, single-vehicle accident can have some of the most serious and tragic outcomes.
 Statistics published by the Insurance Institute for Highway Safety indicate that in 2017, approximately 54 percent of motor vehicle deaths that happened in this country occurred in single-vehicle accidents.
 The report also stated that 51 percent of car accident fatalities in Florida, or 1595 deaths, resulted from single-vehicle accidents in Florida during that same year.

 Have You or Someone You Love Been Injured in a Single-Vehicle Accident Due to Someone Else’s Negligence?

 Establishing liability in a single-vehicle accident case can be extremely complicated.
 Therefore, it is imperative that you obtain competent legal help as soon as possible to help you or person that you love.
-The Florida auto accident attorneys Leifer Law Firm have many people pursue the compensation that they deserve during our 25 years of combined experience and we can help you hold the responsible parties responsible.
+The Florida auto accident attorneys Leifer & Ramirez have many people pursue the compensation that they deserve during our 25 years of combined experience and we can help you hold the responsible parties responsible.
 Contact us today for help and we can begin helping you hold the responsible parties accountable.